FixedDev/command-flow/README.md

 - **CommandPart:** This is the second most fundamental component, it can be understood as every argument of a **Command**, including things like subcommands, flags, non positional arguments, etc. It can use arguments from the argument list, or provide them using any other means also they can forward the parsing to another part and just act as a modifier.
 Most of the default parts can be found at the class `Parts`

--**CommandContext**: This is a mutable object which contains the context for the called command including but not limited to the values for every part parsed, the raw arguments list and the raw arguments for every part, the labels and the Command execution path(which path of subcommands was taken).
+- **CommandContext**: This is a mutable object which contains the context for the called command including but not limited to the values for every part parsed, the raw arguments list and the raw arguments for every part, the labels and the Command execution path(which path of subcommands was taken).

 ### Maven
 #### Repository: